Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/3 Research Software Management/index.md

 This section consists of the following modules:

-- Module 1: What is Research Software
+- Module 1: What is Research Software?
 - Module 2: FAIR Software
 - Module 3: Software Management Plans
 - Module 4: Software Development Practices